paulhontz/saint/Filters.md

 The relation name by which the remote model will communicate to local model.

+By default, Saint will use pluralized model name.

 *Example:* filter pages by authors name

     class Page
         saint.filter :author_name, :string do
-            model Model::Author, via: :pages
+            model Model::Author
             column :name
         end
     end
+    # here Saint will use :pages

+    class PagesModel
+        saint.filter :author_name, :string do
+            model AuthorModel, via: :pages
+            column :name
+        end
+    end
+    # here Saint would use :page_models by default,
+    # but as this is incorrect relations name,
+    # we set it by `via` method.

 {:lang='ruby'}

-Saint will send the relation name, defined by `via` option, to each found author, building by this a list of pages to be displayed.
+Saint will send the relation name, defined by `via` option, to each found author, building a list of pages to be displayed.

 The logic is as simple as: